Watts-Lab/handbook/code guides/python style guide.md

 # Python Style Guide
 Attached are some of the best practices, tips, and tricks for writing great Python code that’s reusable and maintainable.
 I’ve perused some of the best sources on the Internet for Python documentation guidelines and hope that this guide adds value and makes your Python code that much more clean.
 Please let me know how I can enhance and improve this guide and whether it’s valuable.
-Please contact Yingquan at yli12313@seas.upenn.edu if there’s any questions, concerns or just general inquiry.

 ## TL;DR
 If you read nothing else, please read this section.